Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 Added network's Frequency

 # Step 8 Plans
+	- 🗸 Made Seperate Dictionary for later Database for the BSSID history
+		- 🗸 Keep track of each connection of a bssid within the same network
+		- 🗸 Display own text to data base screen
+		- 🗸 if no connection BSSID shouldn't change
 	- 🗸 Create Prefabs name based on SSID
 	- 🗸 IF change to new SSID, set all objects to false
 		- 🗸 If changed back reverse the true and false condition